ChandraAddala/taskatomic-svc/README.md

 | ----------------------------------------------------|:---------------------------------------------------------------------
 | GET: /users/:handle                                 | Gets user info for :handle
 | GET: /users/:handle/all                             | Gets user info for :handle along with projects associated with the user.
 Trying to avoid extra hop with this call.
 | GET: /users/:handle/projects                        | Gets all the projects associated with the user :handle.
-User should be either an owner on the project or have atleast has a task assigned to him/her on that project.
+User should be either an owner on the project or atleast have a task assigned on that project.
 | GET: /users/:handle/projects/:id                    | Gets project for :id associated with the user :handle.
-User should be either an owner on the project or have atleast has a task assigned to him/her on that project.
+User should be either an owner on the project or atleast have a task assigned on that project.
 | GET: /users/:handle/projects/:projectId/tasks       | Gets all tasks for project :projectId associated with the user :handle.
-User should be either an owner on the project or have atleast has a task assigned to him/her on that project.
+User should be either an owner on the project or atleast have a task assigned on that project.
 | GET: /users/:handle/projects/:projectId/tasks/:id   | Gets task for :id of project :projectId associated with the user :handle.
-User should be either an owner on the project or have atleast has a task assigned to him/her on that project.
+User should be either an owner on the project or atleast have a task assigned on that project.